elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 The 64th General Meeting of the Woman's Literary Club of Baltimore was held on Tuesday afternoon, November 15th, 1892, at No. 12 East Centre Street.

-There were several guests present; including Miss Litchfield [Grace Denio Litchfield], and Mrs Joh[n?]
+There were several guests present; including Miss Litchfield [Grace Denio Litchfield], and Mrs. Joh[n?]
 Stewart.

 The President called the Meeting to order.
 The Recording Secretary read the Minutes of the previous Meeting, on November 8th.